-- 2.1 Develop and maintain a departmental website that effectively helps with student recruitment - 2.1.1 Form TCM website development committee (Callahan, fall 2015) - August 2015: Committee formed; maintenance program delegated to individual program coordinators - 2.2 Develop and strengthen relationships with community colleges (articulation agreement with East Central C.C. in progress fall 2015, MET program) - August 2017: Contact made with State Fair Community College, an ACCE 2year program, to begin articulation agreement process - 2.3 Develop and maintain printed material 2.3.1 Select a departmental folder and have a supply available to hold departmental literature for recruiting and informational purposes (Callahan and staff, August 2015) - August 2015: Completed 1000 folders - 2.4 Strengthen relations with MSU Admissions and Advising - March 2016: Met with university advisors for non-declared majors - August 2017: Target Kathy J. Davis, Director, Academic Advisement Center, on featured major posters for AY 17-18
+- 2.1 Develop and maintain a departmental website that effectively helps with student recruitment - 2.1.1 Form TCM website development committee (Callahan, fall 2015) - August 2015: Committee formed; maintenance program delegated to individual program coordinators - 2.2 Develop and strengthen relationships with community colleges (articulation agreement with East Central C.C. in progress fall 2015, MET program) - August 2017: Contact made with State Fair Community College, an ACCE 2year program, to begin articulation agreement process - August 2019: A 1+3 program with State Fair CC was mapped out and presented.
+Follow up with State Fair is needed to see if this is beneficial. - August 2020: MSU faculty maintain an advisory board seat with SFCC, but no additional students from this path have been identified. - 2.3 Develop and maintain printed material

+2.3.1 Select a departmental folder and have a supply available to hold departmental literature for recruiting and informational purposes (Callahan and staff, August 2015)

+- August 2015: Completed 1000 folders - 2.4 Strengthen relations with MSU Admissions and Advising - March 2016: Met with university advisors for non-declared majors - August 2017: Target Kathy J. Davis, Director, Academic Advisement Center, on featured major posters for AY 17-18